bismofunyens/Duplex-Stream-NodeJS/README.md

 - cat file.txt | node . -w (this option will calculate and display the number of words in the file)
 - cat file.txt | node . -c (this option will calculate and display the number of characters in the file)

+## Challenges
+Calculating the growth rate was a difficult process for me to figure out.
+However, I made a second script file called "growth.js" that uses stdin to let the user add new lines of text into "file.txt".
+After inputting new lines of text into the file, a console.log will notify you that the text file has been updated with the current number of lines in the file.
 ## Built With

 * NodeJS